DiiiaZoTe/pino-file-transport/README.md

 | Archive Worker | 20s | Ensure only one process runs archiving |
 | Retention Worker | 20s | Ensure only one process runs retention cleanup |
 | Meta Worker | 20s | Ensure only one process runs meta log cleanup |

+### ⚠️ Important: Do Not Delete the `.locks` Folder

+The `.locks` folder inside your log directory is critical for coordinating operations across multiple processes. **Never delete this folder while the application is running.**

+Deleting the `.locks` folder can cause:
+- Data corruption
+- Race conditions between processes
+- Multiple workers processing the same files
+- Log file conflicts

+The folder contains a `README.md` file with this warning.
+Stale lock files are automatically detected and cleaned up by the transport.

 ### High-Load Considerations